Divorce Mediation Lawyers Baltimore & Westminster

 - Mediation eliminates the uncertainty of litigation

-- Mediation is less bitter than litigation
+- Family law mediation is less bitter than litigation

 - Mediation preserves the privacy of the parties

-At the Law & Mediation Offices of Kirk Seaman, LLC, our attorneys are experienced in mediation matters.
-In fact, Mr. Seaman has been a court-appointed mediator (also referred to as a “settlement officer” and formerly referred to as a “settlement master”) since 1995.
+At the Law & Mediation Offices of Kirk Seaman, LLC, our Westminster Maryland family law mediation attorneys are experienced in mediation matters.
+In fact, has been a court-appointed mediator (also referred to as a “settlement officer” and formerly referred to as a “settlement master”) since 1995.
 If you choose to mediate your case, we pledge to work diligently and patiently to help you reach an acceptable resolution.
 In family law cases there is only one certainty: going to court is expensive, time consuming, disruptive to the entire family, and unpredictable.
 Judges often make decisions based on what they feel is best for your family.
 Those decisions, however, may not always fit into your own concept of what you believe is in the best interest of your family.
 Mediation allows you, not the judge, to decide your family’s future.